 Customizing a form is so important - it helps ensure you are collecting the right type of data for each question.

 In the side panel, you can hide any columns you do not want to appear in the form itself.
-There is a lot more in this panel relating to publishing and sharing forms, which we will return to in the next section.

 Click on any column block to edit that column name, add a question, or even add a description.